amathislab/DLC2action/README.md

 ## Acknowledgments

-[Liza Kozlova](https://github.com/elkoz) from the [A. Mathis Group at EPFL](https://www.mathislab.org/) is the main developer of DLC2Action.

-We are grateful to many people for feedback, alpha-testing and suggestions, in particular to Andy Bonnetto, Lucas Stoffl, Margaret Lane, Marouane Jaakik, Steffen Schneider and Mackenzie Mathis.
+DLC2Action is developed by members of the [A. Mathis Group at EPFL](https://www.mathislab.org/).
+We are grateful to many people for feedback, alpha-testing, suggestions and contributions, in particular to Liza Kozlova, Andy Bonnetto, Lucas Stoffl, Margaret Lane, Marouane Jaakik, Steffen Schneider and Mackenzie Mathis.

 ## License: